June 1962 Alcatraz escape: Claims and developments

-A day after the escape, a man claiming to be John Anglin called a lawyer, Eugenia MacGowan, in San Francisco to arrange a meeting with the U.S. Marshals office.
-When MacGowan refused, the caller terminated the phone call.

-Robert Checchi, a San Francisco police officer, said that at 1:00 a.m. on the morning of June 12, he saw an "illegal" boat in the bay near Alcatraz.
-A few minutes later, the boat left, heading under the Golden Gate Bridge.
-This led to speculation that the prisoners might have enlisted outside confederates to pick them up.
-The FBI dismissed Checchi's account out of hand.
+In an episode of Unsolved Mysteries, author Don DeNevi related his interviews with inmate Clarence Carnes, who claimed that he had received a postcard from Morris and the Anglins after the escape, which read "Gone fishing", which was a code word that their escape had succeeded.
+Carnes expressed belief that Ellsworth "Bumpy" Johnson may have arranged for a boat to pick the three men up out of the bay, and that the boat then dropped the escapees off at Pier 13 in San Francisco's Hunters Point District.
+Carnes' claims were disavowed by officials.

 In 1993, a former Alcatraz inmate named Thomas Kent told the television program America's Most Wanted that he had helped plan the escape, and claimed to have provided "significant new leads" to investigators.
 He said that Clarence Anglin's girlfriend had agreed to meet the men on shore and drive them to Mexico.
 He declined to participate in the actual escape, he said, because he could not swim.
-Officials were skeptical of Kent's account, because he had been paid $2,000 for the interview.
+Officials were skeptical of Kent's account, because he was paid $2,000 for the interview.

 A man named John Leroy Kelly dictated an extended deathbed confession to his nurse in 1993.
 Kelly claimed that he and a partner picked up Morris and the Anglins in a boat and transported them to the Seattle, Washington area.
 Later, under the guise of transporting them to Canada, Kelly and his partner murdered the escapees to get the $40,000 their families had collected for them.
 At a location in Seattle where Kelly claimed the three escapees were buried, no human remains were found.

-A 2003 MythBusters episode on the Discovery Channel tested the feasibility of an escape from the island aboard a raft constructed with the same materials and tools available to the inmates, and concluded that it was "possible".
+A 2003 MythBusters episode on the Discovery Channel tested the feasibility of an escape from the island aboard a raft constructed with the same materials and tools available to the inmates.
+Hosts Jamie Hyneman and Adam Savage, along with a crew member, successfully made landfall on the Marin Headlands at the north end of the Golden Gate Bridge.
+The show's conclusion was that the escape was "possible".